missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > ##### Hint
 > This should be a cake walk now for you.
 Write a new method, and use that method to change an object property..

+#### Challenge #11
+"Beacon active!"
+LARRY sounds as pleased as a robot can be.
+In fact, you spot the faintest hint of smile on his robot duck bill.

+"Calibration QUACK complete!
+Now start RADIO!
+NEED to use the RADIO!
+QUACK QUACK!"

+LARRY's prompt sends you back to the ship's manual, where you find an entire section about the radio.
+You notice that the radio has a feature you missed before, the range!
+Your particular radio has a range of 88 to 108 MHz, much like the FM radio in your car back on Earth.
+There's a note in the manual that says that the radio should be tuned to the same frequency as the lower end plus the upper end, and that total divided by two.

+Write a function called `setFrequency()` that will set the `frequency` property on the `radio` object using the above formula.

+Be careful because not all radios will have the same range, so make sure your code is reuseable.
+Instead of coding the numbers directly into your equation use dot notation to access them from the radio object, which you can see by clicking the **Show Global Objects** link above.

+> ##### Hint
+> So we are building a new function, something we've done almost a dozen times now.
+That part should be easy.
+And we're setting a property on an object again.
+Honestly, this is a lot of what you do in programming.
+>
+> This time, you're going to have to do some math.
+A lot of people think that programming is about math, but we've done ten challenges without having to really do any.
+In this case, take the top end of the frequencies, and the bottom end and add them together.
+That number divided by two is the number you need to set the radio frequency to.
+>
+> Here is a tutorial on [Math operators](https://www.digitalocean.com/community/tutorials/how-to-do-math-in-javascript-with-operators) from Digital Ocean.
+>
+> The `range` property is also an object.
+Remember that the sub-properties of objects can be accessed by chaining together the [dot or bracket notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors)